Welcome Back Home

-Our volunteers (ushers, greeters, etc.) will be wearing masks as they assist with your reservation, standing and sitting 6 feet apart from other attendees (family units may stand and sit with each other), and ensuring safety precautions are followed
+Our volunteers (ushers, greeters, etc.) will be standing and sitting 6 feet apart from other attendees (family units may stand and sit with each other), wearing masks, and ensuring safety precautions are followed.

 We will not be passing the offering plate, bulletins, or communion.
 Our Give boxes will be available at each location and other resources can be accessed digitally (sermon notes, connect card, giving online, etc.)

 Surfaces and seats will be sanitized and cleaned before and after all services